Product Development • Handed off 2025

 Skills

-Product Strategy, System Design, DevOps Architecture, Docker, Load Balancing, Infrastructure Design, Technical Decision-Making
+Product Strategy, System Design, DevOps Architecture, Docker, Load Balancing, Infrastructure Design, Technical Decision-Making, Agile, Technical Roadmap, Infrastructure as Product

 Overview